Outsourced Software Development Security Requirements for Google Partners

 • Use AppEngine Datastore; if this is not possible for technical reasons, check with Google security before using alternatives such as Cloud SQL

-• Write your application code in one of Python, Java, or Go, as directed by your outsourcing contact.
+• Write your application code in one of Python, Java, TypeScript, or Go, as directed by your outsourcing contact.
 Code developed in any language other than these will not be accepted under any circumstances.

 • Make sure the application is exclusively available over SSL